 Is your idea of vacation relaxing on the beach and not much else?
 Or do you want to be on the go experiencing something different every day?
 Both are equally valid, but you need to know ahead of time which is your preferred method of travel.
 For some, a vacation to a beach resort with massages, yoga, and sunbathing might be perfect, but others might prefer lots of sightseeing.

 When you start the process of deciding where to go and what to do for your next trip, consider what will bring you the most enjoyment.
 Travel can be a good way to push your boundaries and try something new, but make sure you know your limits and your preferences.
 Having these things in mind will help you plan a vacation that will be rewarding and enjoyable.
+Ask yourself, what kind of traveler are you?

 Thanks to BreakawayBackpacker for letting me use his Tomatina photo!